SamSekhon/FinancialPdfMiner/README.md

 - **main.py**: Main script integrating the entire process:
   - **OCR and PDF Reading**: Utilizes `read` from `FinancialMiner.Read` to read PDFs using OCR.
   - **Classification**: Uses `create_predictions` from `FinancialMiner.ClassifyPDF` to classify pages as financial statements of interest.
-It uses a bag of words classification model to
   - **Parsing**: Executes `run` from `FinancialMiner.parsing.ParsePdf` to parse and extract information from identified financial statement pages using defined parsing rules.

 - **config.yaml**: Configuration file containing settings for parser rules and PDF classification parameters.
-Currently supports configuration for income and cash flow statements extraction.
+Currently supports configuration for income and financial position statements extraction.

+- **models/**:
+  - **'StatementName'_model_mnb.sav**: Trained Naive Bayes Multinomial classifier model file.
+Current support for Financial Position and Income Statement.
+  - **'StatementName'_vocab.txt**: Vocabulary file for creating the feature matrix for the specific statement.

+### Classification Models

+The models used in FinancialPDFMiner are trained Naive Bayes Multinomial classifiers.
+Each model (`model.sav`) in the `models/` directory is accompanied by a vocabulary file to create the feature matrix.
+These models were trained using a diverse set of labeled financial data, enabling them to classify pages within PDF documents as relevant financial statements with high accuracy.

+The classification process utilizes a Bag of Words representation, where the presence of specific words (from the respective vocabularies) in a page's content determines its classification as an income statement or cash flow statement.

+These models play a crucial role in automating the initial identification of relevant financial statements within PDF documents, streamlining the subsequent extraction and parsing processes.

 ## Installation